A slice of tropical sunshine

 A tropical aquarium in the home or office can bring a slice of tropical sunshine into everyone’s life!

-The ever-changing panorama of fascinating and colourful fish darting through the glades formed by the garden of aquatic plants, is a source of never-ending pleasure.
-The soothing therapeutic qualities are well known, and is the reason for an aquarium often being found in doctor’s and dentist’s waiting rooms, or in hospitals.
-The basic necessary elements for putting together a successful tropical freshwater aquarium are really quite simple.
-Controlled heating, lighting, and some form of filtration are the principal considerations beyond acquiring the actual glass or acrylic “box”, which is the aquarium.
+The ever-changing panorama of fascinating and colourful fish darting through the glades formed by the garden of aquatic plants is a source of never-ending pleasure.
+The soothing therapeutic qualities are well known, and is the reason for an aquarium often being found in houses up & down the country.

-How you decorate your aquarium is very much a personal choice for you to make.
-Guidance from the aquarium shop staff will help you if needed.
+Decorating a tropical aquarium How you decorate your aquarium is very much a personal choice for you to make.
 Natural growing plants undoubtedly play some part in the natural conditioning of the aquarium water, and can boast more uses than just that of being decorative.
-For success with these natural plants, the best way is to use a under gravel fertiliser and inject carbon dioxide using a CO2 system.
-However, if these are not practical, it is possible to use root tabs for fertilisation and liquids to put CO2 into the system.
-If the care of the aquarium garden is more than you wish to be involved with, you might opt for using artificial plants.
-These have moved on far from the old “plastic plants” which were once the only option.
-Many of today’s artificial aquatic plants are most convincing – more so underwater than when they are still in their packets on the shop display shelf.
+However, if the care of the aquarium garden is more than you wish to be involved with, you might opt for using artificial plants.
+These have moved on far from the old “plastic plants”, which were once the only option.
+Many of today’s artificial aquatic plants are most convincing.